 Bio

-He has been living in Edmonton, Alberta for the last ten years, and is a graduate of the University of Alberta’s computer science program.
-He worked at the role-playing game studio BioWare for ten years (Baldur’s Gate 2, Neverwinter Nights, Dragon Age), during most of which he was a Lead Designer/Creative Director.
+Brent Knowles was a game designer at BioWare for ten years (Baldur’s Gate 2, Neverwinter Nights, Dragon Age: Origins), during most of which he was a Lead Designer/Creative Director.

 You can read reprints of Brent’s stories at Amazon, Smashwords, and AnthologyBuilder.